fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     <p class="blog-post-image-caption">Performance metrics of predicted 30-day returns from 2023-12-04 to 2024-06-28.</p>

-We can now delete the endpoint and the underlying model.
+We can now delete the model and the endpoint.

 .. code:: python